What is Hemoglobin?

 Like other proteins, chains of hemoglobin’s amino acids can be adaptive.
 For example, recent studies have shown how deer mice living in the mountains survive the thin air found at heights with the help of their different gene types.
 A researcher at the University of Nebraska-Lincoln found malformations in four different genes that are thought to be responsible for the differences between deer mice living in low-lying areas and mountains.
 Examining wild bees captured from the mountains and lowlands, it was found that the genes of both breeds were identical, except for those that control their hemoglobin’s oxygen-carrying capacity.
 The genetic variation of mountain rodents gives them the ability to make better use of oxygen, as they are available in small quantities at high places such as mountains.
 Hemoglobin deformities of ancient elephants also enabled oxygen supply in low-temperature areas, allowing them to live at higher elevations during the Pleistocene.

 Synthesis of hemoglobin occurs in a complex step chain.
-Synthesis of the heme portion occurs in various steps in the mitochondria and cytosol of immature red blood cells, while the globin protein portion is synthesized by ribosomes in the cytosol.
+The synthesis of the heme portion occurs in various steps in the mitochondria and cytosol of immature red blood cells, while the globin protein portion is synthesized by ribosomes in the cytosol.
 Hemoglobin in the bone marrow is produced in the cell throughout the period of its early development from the proerythroblast to the reticulocyte stage.
 At this time the nucleus of mammals’ red blood cells disappears, but this does not happen in birds and many other species.
 Despite the absence of a nucleus in mammals, the remaining ribosomal RNA produces hemoglobin until the reticulocyte’s RNA is depleted after entering the bloodstream.
 It has got its fake form and name).

 Hemoglobin exhibits properties of both tertiary and quartile compositions of proteins.
 Most of the amino acids of hemoglobin form alpha helices that are associated with small phallic segments.
 Hydrogen bonds stabilize helical sections within this protein, causing attraction within the molecule and each polypeptide chain is twisted into a characteristic shape.
 The quaternary structure of hemoglobin is due to its four subunits located in the tetrahedral system.